 Members investigated the action that had been taken by other local authorities in an attempt to increase the number of licensed WAVs in their areas to find out whether a similar approach could overcome the problems encountered in Redditch.
 Some local authorities, like Worcester City Council, had a similar arrangement to Redditch Borough Council in as much as new vehicles had to be wheelchair accessible.
-This did not impact on grandfather rights and a significant number of licensed vehicles in the city council and Stratford-on-Avon District Council, licensing policies were amended so as to require all licensed vehicles to be WAVs by a set date.
+This did not impact on grandfather rights and a significant number of licensed vehicles in the city continued to be saloon cars.
+At other local authorities, such as Wyre Forest District Council and Stratford-on-Avon District Council, licensing policies were amended so as to require all licensed vehicles to be WAVs by a set date.
 In both these cases the policy requirements had been subject to legal challenge.
 The group concurred that based on feedback about local demand for WAVs neither of these approaches would meet the needs of residents or drivers in Redditch.